Arranging Your Flights

 Option 1 – fly into St. Thomas (STT)

-- Staff will personally meet all students in STT as they leave the plane and enter the terminal
+- Staff will personally meet all students in STT after they leave the plane and enter the terminal

 - Arrivals must be no later than 3pm in order to catch the 4:15 ferry to Tortola